A Finitely Stable Edit Distance for Merge Trees: Preliminary Definitions - Weighted Trees Edit Distance

 Given a weighted tree $(T,w_T)$ we can modify its edges $E_T \cong V_T-\{r_T\}$ with a sequence of the following edit operations:

 \begin{itemize} \item we call \emph{shrinking} of a vertex/edge a change of the weight function.
-The new weight function must be equal to the previous one on all vertices, apart from the \virgolette{shrunk} one.
-In other words, for an edge $e$, this means changing the value $w_T(e)$ with another non zero value in $W$. \item A \emph{deletion} is an edit with which a vertex/edge is deleted from the dendrogram.
+The new weight function must be equal to the previous one on all edges, a part from the \virgolette{shrunk} one, whose weight can become bigger or smaller.
+In other words, for an edge $e$, this means changing the value $w_T(e)$ with another value in $\mathbb{R}_{>0}$. \item A \emph{deletion} is an edit with which a vertex/edge is deleted from the dendrogram.
 Consider an edge $(v_1,v_2)$.
 The result of deleting $v_1$ is a new tree structure, with the same vertices a part from $v_1$ (the smaller one), and with the father of the deleted vertex which gains all of its children.
 The inverse of the deletion is the \emph{insertion} of an edge along with its lower vertex.
-We can insert an edge at a vertex \(v\) specifying the name of the new child of \(v\), the children of the newly added vertex (that can be either none, or any portion of the children of \(v\)), and the value of the weight function on the new edge.
+We can insert an edge at a vertex \(v\) specifying the name of the new child of \(v\), the children of the newly added vertex (that can be either none, or any portion of the children of \(v\)), and the value of the weight function on the new edge. \item Lastly, we can remove or add order two vertices via the \emph{ghosting} and \emph{splitting} edits, which have already been defined in \Cref{defi:ghosting}.
+The weight function is obtained by summation of the merged edges in case of ghostings, and must be arbitrarily defined in case of splittings.
+With the condition that splitting an edge and then ghosting the order two vertex obtained must restore the original edge weight. \end{itemize}

-\item Lastly, in analogy with \Cref{defi:ghosting}, we define a transformation which eliminates an order two vertex, connecting the two adjacent edges which arrive and depart from it.
-Suppose we have two edges $e=(v_1,v_2)$ and $e'=(v_2,v_3)$, with $v_1<v_2<v_3$.
-And suppose $v_2$ is of order two.
-Then, we can remove $v_2$ and merge $e$ and $e'$ into a new edge $e''=(v_1,v_3)$, obtaining the tree structure $T'$ with weights $w_{T'}(e''):= w_T(e)+ w_T(e')$.
-This transformation is called the \emph{ghosting} of the vertex.
-Its inverse transformation is called the \emph{splitting} of an edge. \end{itemize}

 The set of all weighted trees considered up to ghostings and splittings is called $(\mathcal{T}_2,\mathbb{R}_{\geq 0})$.